-The experimentally measured diagonal states are inverse-rotated by the same shadow unitary chosen before, then subjected to the pseudo-inverse map~\eqref{eqn:Inverse} with strength \( p = 5 \), and finally averaged over the unitary choices in each set, as described in Sec.~\ref{sec:pqstensemble}.
-The full estimator \(\widehat{\rho}\) is constructed via combining the PSEs $\widehat{\rho_i}$ generated by respective unitary sets \(\zeta_i\).
-The final reconstructed states are displayed in Fig~\ref{fig:exp}~(e) show excellent agreement with the actual states $\rho$, with most of the fidelities \(F = \left(\tr\sqrt{\sqrt{\rho}\widehat{\rho}\sqrt{\rho}}\right)^2\) being around $0.99$.
-Such high fidelities confirm the robustness of PQST against the experimental limitations in preparing the states and applying shadow unitaries in the presence of thermal electronic noise introducing random errors and RF inhomogeneity introducing systematic errors.
+where \(\mathcal{P}_X(\cdot)\) preserves the elements in diagonal and anti-diagonal positions and \(\mathcal{P}_1(\cdot)\) preserves the elements in other off-diagonal (single-active) positions.
+The final reconstructed states \(\widehat{\rho}\) are displayed in Fig~\ref{fig:exp}~(e) show excellent agreement with the actual states $\rho$, with most of the fidelities \(F = \left(\tr\sqrt{\sqrt{\rho}\widehat{\rho}\sqrt{\rho}}\right)^2\) being around 0.99.
+Such high fidelities confirm the robustness of PQST against the experimental limitations in preparing the states and applying shadow unitaries in the presence of thermal electronic noise, introducing random errors and RF inhomogeneity, introducing systematic errors.